duaabn/Animal-Faces/README.md

 This repository hosts the **Client Interface** for a high-reliability animal classification model (Cats, Dogs, Wild).

 The core classification logic is **not run locally**.
 Instead, this application is designed to act as a **Gradio Client** that sends image data to an **externally deployed FastAPI API** on Hugging Face Spaces and displays the prediction result.
-This is a common pattern in MLOps for managing model serving separately from the front-end application.
+This pattern separates the front-end application from the high-load model serving.

 ---